ilich/passportjs-workshop/README.md

 ## Installation

-Use `npm install` command to setup project dependencies.
+* Use `npm install` command to setup project dependencies.
+* Make sure you MongoDB is running and you have correct MongoDB URI in /app/config/config.js file.

-Use `npm start` command to launch the application.
-Default application URL is [http://localhost:3000](http://localhost:3000).
+* Use `npm start` command to launch the application.
+* Go to [http://localhost:3000](http://localhost:3000) to launch the application.

 ## Notes